 - Incident Response: Establish Security Operations Centers (SOC) capabilities and house an incident response team to handle security events.

-- Personnel Security: Conduct enhanced security screening for employees and implement controls to protect systems in the event that information potentially falls into the wrong hands (namely, employees with access to CUI).
+- Personnel Security: Conduct enhanced security screening for employees and implement controls to protect systems if information potentially falls into the wrong hands (namely, employees with access to CUI).

 - Risk Assessment: Dedicated resources to organization-wide risk assessment and management, conduct cyber threat hunting activities (penetration testing, red team exercises).
 Document security plans and continually assess security solutions—monitor supply chain vulnerabilities–in this case, assessments of third-party vendors providing IT and cloud systems.